-Acupuncture has been shown to be particularly effective in relieving chronic pain--caused by such ailments as arthritis, sinusitis, headache, repetitive strain injuries, PMS, back and neck pain--and has aided postoperative pain as well.
+Acupuncture has been shown to be particularly effective in relieving chronic pain - caused by such ailments as arthritis, sinusitis, headache, repetitive strain injuries, PMS, back and neck pain - and has aided postoperative pain as well.
+There have been extensive studies conducted on acupuncture, especially for back and neck pain, osteoarthritis/knee pain, and headache.
+Results from a number of studies suggest acupuncture may help ease chronic pain such as low-back pain, neck pain, and osteoarthritis/knee pain.
+The British National Health found evidence that acupuncture is effective to treat dental pain and jaw pain.
+Acupuncture is also effective for the alleviation of sciatica.
 It is also extremely effective in treating acute muscle sprains and injuries.
 In addition it can be used to treat addiction to cigarettes, alcohol, and other drugs.

-Chinese herbal medicines are often used to treat acute ailments such as the flu, the common cold, and gastro bugs, and are also recommended for chronic conditions such as ongoing stress and anxiety, fibromyalgia, migraine headaches, and irritable bowel syndrome just to name a few.
+Chinese herbal medicines are often used to treat acute ailments such as influenza, the common cold, tonsillitis, and gastro bugs, and are also recommended for chronic conditions such as ongoing stress and anxiety, fibromyalgia, migraine headaches, and irritable bowel syndrome just to name a few.

-Clinical research has found acupuncture to be effective for all forms nausea whether due to pregnancy, travel sickness, postoperative nausea or chemotherapy-induced nausea in cancer patients.
+Clinical research has found acupuncture to be effective for all forms of nausea whether due to pregnancy, travel sickness, postoperative nausea or chemotherapy-induced nausea in cancer patients.
+Studies show that acupuncture is also useful for the management of patients with migraine or neuropathies that commonly result during and after chemotherapy.

 Several studies have been done about the effects of acupuncture on anxiety and suggest that acupuncture is helpful in treating general anxiety.
 A 2015 study found that acupuncture improved symptoms in people with anxiety that didn’t respond to other treatments, including psychotherapy and medication.
 Participants received 10 x 30-minute sessions of acupuncture over the course of three months and experienced a significant reduction in their anxiety which lasted several weeks after treatment ended.

-Acupuncture can also benefit general health and wellbeing through enhanced mental clarity, increase energy and improve sleep.
+Acupuncture can also benefit general health and wellbeing through enhanced mental clarity, increased energy and improved sleep.
+Contact us to make an appointment.

 What to Expect